-The Lachlan Wetlands: a Dynamic Ecosystem excursion provides year 11 biology students with the opportunity to collect a variety of data for a depth study exploring ecosystem dynamics within an urban wetland and grey-headed flying fox colony.
-This excursion is linked to Module 4.
+The Lachlan Wetlands: a Dynamic Ecosystem program provides year 11 biology students with the opportunity to collect a variety of data for a depth study exploring ecosystem dynamics within an urban wetland and grey-headed flying fox colony.
+This program is linked to Module 4.

 Stage 6 Biology (Module 4)*

 Students will gain an understanding of the Lachlan Wetland through scientific investigation and use their knowledge to make predictions about the future of this ecosystem.

 Measuring biotic and abiotic factors along a transect to determine relationships between them

 Identifying impacts of environmental and human pressures on the ecosystem

 Working in small groups to design a monitoring and management plan for an ecosystem pressure.

 BIO11/12-1 develops and evaluates questions and hypotheses for scientific investigation